 Here are the "must-haves" for an effective Living Things investigation:

 - Most of the projects submitted in this category will be traditional scientific investigations.
-Use of the scientific method is expected.
+Use of the Science & Engineering Practices is expected.

 - Please include a log of your progress through your whole process.
 This can be in electronic form or using a log-book.